Hilary Rhoda: Career

 Rhoda was discovered at a ProScout event in Washington, D.C.
 She soon appeared in ads for Hollister and Abercrombie, before switching to Click Model Management and then to IMG Models, globally.
 She is currently represented by IMG Models in New York.

 She was featured in the 2011 Max Mara AW campaign.
 She previously appeared in advertisements for Balenciaga, Valentino, Belstaff, Dolce & Gabbana, Givenchy, Donna Karan, Gucci, Gap, DSquared², Shiatzy Chen, Blumarine, and Ralph Lauren, and in Victoria's Secret catalogs.
 She has also appeared on the covers of American Vogue, Vogue Italia, Vogue Paris, British Harper's Bazaar, Time, Numéro, and W. In particular, for the May 2007 issue of American Vogue, Rhoda was featured on the cover with fellow models Doutzen Kroes, Caroline Trentini, Raquel Zimmermann, Sasha Pivovarova, Agyness Deyn, Coco Rocha, Jessica Stam, Chanel Iman, and Lily Donaldson as the "World’s Next Top Models."

 In January 2007, Rhoda signed an exclusive contract with Estée Lauder as their newest face.
 In July that year, earning at an estimated total of $2 million in the prior 12 months, Forbes named her 12th in their list of The World's 15 Top-Earning Supermodels.
 She was the face of Via Spiga, St. John Knits (replacing Angelina Jolie), ERES Beachwear, and the Neiman Marcus spring/summer 2009 campaigns.
 2009 also marked Rhoda's debut in Sports Illustrated Swimsuit Edition.

 Rhoda was selected to model the Hope Diamond in the Embrace Hope necklace on November 18, 2010, for the 50th anniversary on display at the Smithsonian.
 She also appeared in Victoria's Secret's Fashion Show 2012.

 Rhoda ranked sixth in Forbes 2013 ranking of the world's highest-paid models.

 Personal life

 Rhoda dated former New York Jets quarterback Mark Sanchez for several years, including appearing with him in a GQ photo shoot showing the two in many intimate poses.

 Rhoda announced on November 13, 2013, that she was engaged to former National Hockey League player Sean Avery.
 They were married at the Parrish Art Museum in New York on October 10, 2015.
 She announced she was expecting their first child in 2020.
-They separated and Rhoda filed for divorce in 2022.
+They separated and Rhoda filed for divorce in 2022, and reconciled in August 2025.